Sonia Picado Sotela

-Sonia Picado Sotela, (born 20 December 1936, San José, Costa Rica), is a Costa Rican jurist, politician and university professor with experience in the field of human rights.
+Sonia Picado Sotela (born 20 December 1936) is a Costa Rican jurist, politician and university professor with experience in the field of human rights.

 Life

-Picado has held positions in the Inter-American Commission on Human Rights, including Internal Director (1983-1984); Executive Director Attaches (1984-1987) and Executive Director (1987-1994).
+Picado was born in San José, Costa Rica.
+She has held positions in the Inter-American Institute of Human Rights (IIDH), including Internal Director (1983-1984), Assistant Executive Director (1984-1987) and Executive Director (1987-1994).

-At present she occupies the Presidency of the IACHR, the first woman to hold this appointment.
-Previously she formed part of the Inter-American Court of Human rights, in which she was a judge and, from 1988 to 1994, Vice-president.
+At present she occupies the Presidency of the IIDH, the first woman to hold this appointment.
+Previously she formed part of the Inter-American Court of Human Rights, where she was a judge and, from 1988 to 1994, vice-president.
 Likewise, she is member of the Managerial Council in Human Security of the United Nations, the Permanent Court of Arbitration at The Hague, and of the Inter-American Dialogue.